 By Vince Wilcox

 Are church choirs going the way of pay phones and Blockbuster video stores?
 The evidence seems pretty convincing.
-From 1998 to 2012, 21% of evangelical churches and 40% of mainline churches stopped using choirs regularly in worship (according to the most recent National Congregational Study).
+From 1998 to 2012, 21 percent of evangelical churches and 40 percent of mainline churches stopped using choirs regularly in worship (according to the most recent National Congregational Study).

-That said, of the 200,000 evangelical and mainline Protestant churches in North America, 35% of evangelical congregations and 37% of mainline churches continue to use choirs—a total of approximately 70,000 churches.
+That said, of the 200,000 evangelical and mainline Protestant churches in North America, 35 percent of evangelical congregations and 37 percent of mainline churches continue to use choirs—a total of approximately 70,000 churches.
 That’s still a lot of folks who believe in the critical importance of church choir in their worship services.

 Here are seven reasons a choir can be vital to your church.

 It’s easy to miss, but the Book of Psalms is filled with detailed notes to the music director explaining the style, the melody, and the occasion of a particular song.
 Old Testament worship was led by great numbers of trained singers and musicians.
 And the Psalms were the hymnal of the New Testament church.
 This is not to say that choirs are the only valid scriptural model for worship, but to dismiss choirs altogether as archaic and irrelevant means we risk forsaking a rich biblical tradition.